 Phil: ‘It does.
-Catherine left South Shields in her 20’s, and and so we wanted the film to focus on her coming back at that age and seeing her home from a different perspective’.
+Catherine left South Shields in her 20s, so we wanted the film to focus on her coming back at that age and seeing her home from a different perspective’.

 Ryan: ‘Fortunately, we found the extremely talented actress and Catherine Cookson fan, Kerry Browne, who did a phenomenal job.
 It was really important to her that she got it right’.

 Jon: ‘We also had Rachel Adamson, who provided Catherine’s voice.
-She was brilliant, to.
+She was brilliant, too.
 It was a labour of love for everyone.
 An experience none of us will forget, to be honest’.